Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 When Your Future Is On The Line, Turn To Us

-Decker Bradburn, Attorneys at Law, has a track record of obtaining successful results for clients.
+Decker & Bradburn has a proven track record of achieving successful results for its clients.
 Read below for just a few of the results we’ve achieved for some of our grateful clients.

-Client was pulled over on Interstate 80 for following a tractor-trailer too closely.
-Client did not speak English and ultimately permitted the State Trooper to search his vehicle, which yielded approximately 39 pounds of marijuana.
+The client was pulled over on Interstate 80 for following a tractor-trailer too closely.
+The client did not speak English and ultimately permitted the State Trooper to search his vehicle, which yielded approximately 39 pounds of marijuana.

-Client, who was not a U.S. citizen, was arrested and charged with felony drug trafficking charges, and would be subject to removal proceedings if convicted of any or all of the charges.
-Attorney Marc A. Decker successfully argued that Client’s consent to the search at issue was not knowing, intelligent, or voluntary given due to the State Trooper’s unlawful procedures, and in violation of the Pennsylvania and United States constitutions.
+The client, who was not a U.S. citizen, was arrested and charged with felony drug trafficking charges, and would be subject to removal proceedings if convicted of any or all of the charges.
+Attorney Marc A. Decker successfully argued that our client’s consent to the search at issue was not knowing, intelligent, or voluntary, given due to the State Trooper’s unlawful procedures, and in violation of the Pennsylvania and United States constitutions.

 Results: Motion to Suppress Evidence GRANTED.